2009 Taconic State Parkway crash: Day of the incident

-Two men who witnessed the crash and saw smoke rising out of the van ran to assist the occupants.
-After removing Schuler from the van, the two men saw a large, broken Absolut Vodka bottle by the driver's side.
-The men tried to pull the girls out of the van and noted that they had no pulse.
-Because the children had come to rest in a pile together, the men did not notice Schuler's son, Bryan, lodged under another child.
-Bryan was the only survivor of the crash.
+Two men who witnessed the crash and saw smoke rising out of the minivan ran to assist the occupants.
+After removing Schuler from the vehicle, the two men saw a large, broken Absolut Vodka bottle by the driver's side.
+The men tried to pull the girls out of the minivan and noted that they had no pulse.

 Victims

-Schuler, her daughter, and three of her nieces died at the scene of the crash, along with the three men in the TrailBlazer: 81-year-old Michael Bastardi, his 49-year-old son Guy, and their friend, 74-year-old Dan Longo.
+Diane Schuler, her daughter Erin, and her two nieces Emma and Alyson Hance died at the scene of the crash, along with the three men in the TrailBlazer: 81-year-old Michael Bastardi, his 49-year-old son Guy, and their friend, 74-year-old Dan Longo.
 The two occupants of the Tracker suffered only minor injuries.
-Schuler's severely injured third niece and her 5-year-old son Bryan were taken to area hospitals, where the niece died later that day.
+Schuler's severely injured 5-year-old niece Katie and her 5-year-old son Bryan were taken to area hospitals, where Katie died later that day.
 Bryan was the only passenger of Schuler's vehicle to survive, suffering from broken bones and severe head trauma.
 He remained hospitalized for several weeks before returning home in early October.

 Intoxication levels

-The investigation of the collision drew nationwide attention, as Schuler's husband Daniel strongly disagreed with the conclusion that she was heavily intoxicated at the time of the crash.
 A toxicology report released on August 4 by Westchester County medical examiners found that Schuler had a blood-alcohol content (BAC) of 0.19%, with approximately six grams of alcohol in her stomach that had not yet been absorbed into her blood.
 The legal BAC limit for driving while intoxicated in New York is 0.08%.
 The report also said that Schuler had high levels of THC, the active ingredient in marijuana, in her system.

-In an August 8 press conference, Daniel Schuler and his attorney, Dominic Barbara, initially denied, given that several children had been with them, that Diane had taken any illegal drugs or was drinking that weekend at the campground.
-Daniel then changed his story, and consistently denied that his wife ever "drank to excess" or could have been drunk while driving that day.
-When Larry King and Oprah Winfrey asked Daniel about the vodka in the van, he claimed that the couple always kept an "old" bottle in their camper.
-He further stated that Diane did all the packing for the camping trip, and must have moved the bottle into the van.
+The incident drew nationwide attention as Schuler's husband, Daniel, strongly disagreed with the conclusion that she was heavily intoxicated at the time of the crash.
+In an August 8 press conference, Daniel and his attorney, Dominic Barbara, initially denied, given that several children had been with them, that Diane had taken any illegal drugs or was drinking that weekend at the campground.
+Daniel then changed his story, and consistently denied that his wife ever "drank to excess" or could have been drunk while driving at the time of the collision.
+When Larry King and Oprah Winfrey asked Daniel about the vodka bottle discovered in the minivan, he claimed that the couple always kept an "old" bottle in their camper.
+He further stated that Diane did all the packing for the camping trip and must have moved the bottle into the van.